haluktiras/testing-junit5-mockito/README.md

     - Returining values from mockito mocks
     - Write tests for all service classes and try to increase test coverage
         * Wrote tests for all service classes
+    - Refactorings with BDD testing approach to PetTypeSDJPaServiceTest.java , SpecialitySDJpaServiceTest.java and VisitSDJpaServiceTest.java

 ## ToDo's
 * Mockito basics